Investors keep their faith in Hong Kong markets despite protests | MarketScreener

 After a freeze during months of sometimes violent protests, Asia's top financial hub looks to be back in business.
 The stock market is off its lows, Hong Kong's love affair with property is undimmed and companies are forging ahead with listing plans.
 Budweiser Brewing Company APAC raised about $5 billion in its initial public offering on the Hong Kong Stock Exchange, making it the second largest IPO in the world this year.

-Bankers say at least three more major companies are set to list in Hong Kong this month, selling more than $3 billion worth of new shares.
+Bankers say at least three more major companies are set to list in Hong Kong this month, selling more than $3 billion (£2.44 billion) worth of new shares.

 Hong Kong's status as a gateway for global capital flowing into and out of China, the world's second-largest economy, has seen many global banks and fund managers make its towering skyscrapers their regional homes.